 Work with our infrastructure

 The NIHR Office for Clinical Research Infrastructure (NOCRI) helps public, charity and industry research funders work in partnership with NIHR infrastructure.
-Find out more about how they can support collaborations in the partners and industry section of our website.
+Find out more about how they can support collaborations in the partners and industry page.

 The NIHR funds and supports world-class experts in the field of primary care.
 In addition, our experts in the NIHR Clinical Research Network (National Specialty Leads) can advise on delivering your primary care study in the NHS or wider health and social care settings.